abrennec/tbag_2021/01_audio_rendering/readme.md

-### Exercise - Theory
+### Exercise - Theory Recap

 Read the following section of the [Music and Computers Book](http://musicandcomputersbook.com)  and check out the interactive applets.

 - [1.1 What is Sound?](http://musicandcomputersbook.com/chapter1/01_01.php)
+- Read the question at the bottom of section.
+  - Do you find them relevant?
+  - Can you give answers to each of them?

 Further audio visual material on the properties of sound can be found at:
   - [Khan Academy - Sound Properties](https://www.youtube.com/watch?time_continue=315&v=-_xZZt99MzY)